 Step 3: Use the material

 If you are sure the material you found has an open license (e.g. CC0, CC-BY or CC-BY-SA), you can start using it.
 An open license allows you to retain the material (make a copy or download it) which is nice when you only use it as an inspirational example.
 You are also allowed to reuse, revise and remix the material, e.g. use the complete document, translate material, or only use bits and pieces of the material or mash it up.
 And last but not least, you are permitted to redistribute the (newly made) material to others (although citing is important!
 See step 4!).
-As an example, see how Maastricht University used a module from Wageningen University & Research – Library (and other teaching materials) to build an own https://weblog.wur.eu/descriptive-essay-food-court/ on finding information.
-Do you want more inspiration on why and how other teachers (re)use material, please check this languagessay improvement service from SURF, with some nice examples.
+As an example, see how Maastricht University used a https://weblog.wur.eu/descriptive-essay-food-court/ from Wageningen University & Research – Library (and other teaching materials) to build an own languagessay improvement service on finding information.
+Do you want more inspiration on why and how other teachers (re)use material, please check this website from SURF, with some nice examples.

 Derivative from “Finding information for your research”, Maastricht University, CC-BY-NC-SA via: https://library.maastrichtuniversity.nl/information-skills/